MStellinga/starfield-generator/README.md

 See https://martinstellinga.com for details.

 # Usage
-Open the index.html in the dist folder
+Change the relative path in preact.config.js
+Create a new build.
+Deploy the contents of the build folder to your web server of choice

 # To run a local development copy
 `npm install`